July 19, Indian sports news wrap

 India U-14 girls team will compete at the ITF World Junior Tennis Finals, to be held in Prostejov, Czech Republic from August 1 to 6.

-The three-member team includes Aishwarya Dayanand Jadhav, Sohini Sanjay Mohanty, and Sai Janvi Talari.
-Namit Bal will be the team captain at the event.
+The three-member team comprises Aishwarya Dayanand Jadhav, Sohini Sanjay Mohanty, and Sai Janvi Talari.
+Namita Bal will be the team captain at the event.

 The team had secured qualification for the tournament by grabbing the bronze medal at the ITF World Junior Tennis Championship Asia/Oceania Final Qualifying in Delhi in April earlier this year.